 Step 3: Make the Sauce

-In a small bowl, combine and whisk:
+In a small bowl, mix and whisk together:

 3 tablespoons melted butter